oceanprotocol/docs/using-ocean-market/asset-hosting.md

 **Create a bucket**

 After logging into the new account, search for the available services and select `S3` type of storage.

 ![Create an account - 3](images/hosting-services/aws-3.png)

-In order to create a S3 bucket, choose `Create bucket`.
+To create an S3 bucket, choose `Create bucket`.

 ![Create an account - 4](images/hosting-services/aws-4.png)